Table of Contents

 - Back on your Moodle course page, if you'd like, you can nest this new Gradescope assignment activity link under your existing Gradescope course activity link to help you distinguish one link from the other (hover over the assignment > click Edit > click Move right).
 Then click the Gradescope assignment activity link you just made.
 This will launch your Gradescope Course Dashboard.

 - On your Gradescope Course Dashboard, click an existing Gradescope assignment or click Create Assignment to make a new one.
 If you're creating a new assignment, next choose the assignment type and settings.
 See our Help Center article on creating an assignment for details on assignments and settings.
-When you've chosen your settings, click Create Assignment.When to link: The next step shows you how to link your Gradescope assignment to Moodle.
-If submissions to this Gradescope assignment will be student-uploaded, it's highly recommended that you link your Gradescope assignment to Moodle before releasing it to students so they can access the assignment more easily.
-If submissions will be instructor-uploaded, it's recommended that you only link your Gradescope assignment to Moodle when you're ready to publish grades.
+When you've chosen your settings, click Create Assignment.When should I link my assignment?
+The next step shows you how to create a direct link to your Gradescope assignment in your Moodle course.
+If submissions will be student-uploaded, it's highly recommended that you link your Gradescope assignment to Moodle before releasing it to students so they can find it more easily in Moodle.
+If submissions will be instructor-uploaded, it's recommended that you only link your assignment when you're ready to publish grades.

 - Expand the left sidebar of your Gradescope assignment and click Settings.
 Scroll down to the Moodle Assignment section and click Link.
 When the dialog box appears, select the corresponding Moodle activity from the dropdown.
 Your Gradescope assignment is now linked to the corresponding column in your Moodle gradebook, and you and your students will see a link to the Gradescope assignment in the course in Moodle.
 To see what your students will see, check out the article on Using Gradescope with Moodle as a Student.